Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

 - Base sync environment

-  This is the base Apache Kafka environment in a hierarchy of environments.
+  This is the base Apache Kafka® environment in a hierarchy of environments.
 Make sure this environment already exists under Environments (Apache Kafka).